 E&S Policy at Produce Pay: A Commitment to Purpose

-ProducePay was born in 2015 with the sole focus of alleviating the cash-flow issues faced by fresh produce growers and distributors.
+ProducePay was born in 2015 with the sole focus of alleviating the cash-flow issues faced by fresh produce growers and produce buyers.
 Our co-founders, Pablo Borquez and Ben Dusastre, with their extensive familial and professional experience across Mexican and US Ag-Supply chains, were well-positioned to understand these issues.
 21st century technology was virtually absent in the US Fresh Produce industry – one characterized by a lack of capital and stagnating payment infrastructures, inefficient logistics, and barriers to market access.
 These issues were exacerbated by the delicate perishability cycles of fresh fruits and vegetables – increasing the need for a sophisticated, and ultimately, transformative financial product.

 5 years later

 ProducePay is proud to have played a pivotal role in facilitating the consumption of over $2.5 Billion worth of fruits and vegetables to the people of the United States.
-Our Inseason and Preseason capital solutions have helped source over 100 different commodities and allowed us to cultivate meaningful relationships with over 700 growers and distributors across Latin America.
+Our Inseason and Preseason capital solutions have helped source over 100 different commodities and allowed us to cultivate meaningful relationships with over 700 growers and produce buyers across Latin America.
 Furthermore, our recent pursuits into the data landscape via our Insights Pro and Preferred Network products allow us to help entities make well-informed, critical decisions effortlessly.

 Our goal at Produce Pay has always been to help feed the world in a sustainable way.
 While our efforts have generated material improvements to our customers’ operational stability and overall business outlook, we felt something was lacking in our pursuit of sustainability.
 This is why we made a formal commitment to the United Nations Global Compact to solidify our newest and proudest venture yet – a commitment to purpose.